Skip to Content

 Next, drill a 1 1/4 ” hole in the center of each cut board and 4×4 post using a cordless drill or drill press.
 In addition, drill a shallow hole into the center of the 6×6 post.
 This hole is just deep enough for the PVC pipe to rest inside.
 You can drill approx—1/2″ deep.

-As a reminder, the hole should be larger than the PVC pipe because this will allow for any wood swelling and ease of assembly.
+As a reminder, the hole should be larger than the PVC pipe.
+This will allow for any wood swelling and facilitate assembly.

 Drill a center hole for the Shiplap Christmas Tree